 Place butter, honey and golden syrup in small saucepan over low-medium heat.

 Melt butter and bring to the boil then remove from heat.

-Add bicarb soda and a tablespoon of cold water to golden syrup mixture.
+Add bicarb soda and a tablespoon of hot water to golden syrup mixture.
 It will bubble.
 Mix to combine.